rossetti/KSL/README.md

 KSExamples - a project that has example code that illustrates the KSL and contains the examples shown in the textbook.

-KSLExampleProject - a pre-configured project using gradle that is setup to use the KSL
+KSLProjectTemplate - a pre-configured project using gradle that is setup to use the KSL

 KSLTesting - a separate project that does some basic testing related to the KSL